LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 > The least-significant bit of each address loaded into *PC* (with `BX`, `BLX`, `LDM`, `LDR`, or `POP`)
 > must be 1 (indicating thumb mode).
 >
-> Otherwise an exception will occure on the Cortex-M3.
+> Otherwise an exception will occur on the Cortex-M3.

 ## Program Status Registers

-The special-purpose program status registers (*xPSR*) provide arithmethic and logic flags (zero and carry flag), execution status and current executing IRQ number.
+The special-purpose program status registers (*xPSR*) provide arithmetic and logic flags (zero and carry flag), execution status and current executing IRQ number.